How to Insulate a Roof and an Attic

 Another crucial aspect to take into consideration is the attic’s ventilation.
 If you have problems with the house overheating and that your air conditioner works hard during the summer, this might be due to ventilation problems.

-What might be the causes for this particular issue?
+What might be the causes of this particular issue?

 There are numerous potential sources, but here are a few leads: By looking to insulate the walls and other surfaces in the attic, we sometimes end up blocking the ventilation sources without realizing.
 The hatches and blowholes are sometimes blocked by the insulating material.
 The ventilation can also be affected by dirt and dust build-up.